Date: January 18, 2018

 I have been asked this question more than a few times, so I thought I would answer it in my first blog post.
 The basic answer is yes, you can lose data in an unexpected failure when using asynchronous replication in a multi-site cluster.
 In an ideal world, every company would have a dark fiber connection to their DR site and use synchronous replication with their multi-site cluster, eliminating the possibility of data loss.
 However, the reality is that in many cases, the WAN connectivity to the DR site has too much latency to support synchronous replication.
 In such cases, asynchronous replication is an excellent alternative.

 When using SteelEye DataKeeper and asynchronous replication, we allow a certain number of writes to be stored in the async queue.
-The number of writes which can be queued is determined by the “high water mark”, which is an adjustable value used by DataKeeper to determine how much data can be in the queue before the mirror state is changed from “mirroring” to “paused”.
+The number of writes which can be queued is determined by the “high water mark”.
+This is an adjustable value used by DataKeeper to determine how much data can be in the queue before the mirror state is changed from “mirroring” to “paused”.
 A “paused” state is also entered anytime there is a communication failure between the secondary and primary server.
 While in a paused state, automatic failover in a multi-site cluster is disabled, limiting the amount of data that can be lost in an unexpected failure.
 If the original data set is deemed “lost forever”, then the remaining data on the target server can be manually unlocked and the cluster node can then be brought into service.

 While in the “paused” state, DataKeeper allows the async queue to drain until we reach the “low water mark”, at which point the mirror enters a “resync” state until all of the data is once again is in sync.
 At that point, the mirror is once again in the “mirroring” state and automatic failover is once again enabled.